rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rollbacks.md

 This page outlines how to rollback Rancher to a previous version after an upgrade.

 Follow the instructions from this page when:
-- the running Rancher has been upgraded to a newer version after the backup was made
+- The running Rancher instance has been upgraded to a newer version after the backup was made.
-- the local cluster is the same as where the backup was made
+- The upstream (local) cluster is the same as where the backup was made.

 :::tip

-* If you need to migrate rancher to a new cluster, follow those steps to [migrate rancher.](../../../how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md)
+* Follow these steps to [migrate Rancher](../../../how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md).
-* If you need to restore Rancher to its previous state at the same Rancher version, see the [restore documentation.]( ../../../how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/restore-rancher.md)
+* If you need to restore Rancher to its previous state at the same Rancher version, see the [restore documentation]( ../../../how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/restore-rancher.md).

 :::

 ## Alternative Steps for Special Scenarios

 Alternative steps need to be performed for rollbacks in the following scenarios:
-- Rolling back from v2.6.4 and later to a lower version of v2.6.x
+- Rolling back from v2.6.4 and later to an earlier version of v2.6.x.
-- Rolling back from v2.7.7 and later to a lower version of v2.7.x
+- Rolling back from v2.7.7 and later to an earlier version of v2.7.x.

-### Reasons

 In Rancher v2.6.4, the cluster-api module is upgraded from v0.4.4 to v1.0.2.
 The cluster-api v1.0.2, in turn, upgrades the apiVersions of its Custom Resource Definitions (CRDs) from `cluster.x-k8s.io/v1alpha4` to `cluster.x-k8s.io/v1beta1`.
 Custom Resources (CRs) that use the older apiVersion (v1alpha4) are incompatible with v1beta1, which  causes rollbacks to fail when you attempt to move from Rancher v2.6.4 to any previous version of Rancher v2.6.x.

-In Rancher v2.7.7, the app `rancher-provisioning-capi` is installed on the local cluster automatically as the replacement of the embedded cluster-api controllers.
-Conflicts and unexpected errors will occur if the app and Rancher 2.7.6 and lower exist in the same local cluster.
+In Rancher v2.7.7, the app `rancher-provisioning-capi` is installed on the upstream (local) cluster automatically as a replacement for the embedded cluster-api controllers.
+Conflicts and unexpected errors will occur if the upstream cluster contains both the app, and Rancher v2.7.6 and earlier.
 Therefore, alternative steps are needed if you attempt to move from Rancher v2.7.7 to any previous version of Rancher v2.7.x.

 ### Steps

-#### Step 1: Clean Up the Local Cluster
+#### Step 1: Clean Up the Upstream (Local) Cluster

 To avoid rollback failure, follow these [instructions](https://github.com/rancher/rancher-cleanup/blob/main/README.md) to run the scripts **before** you attempt a restore operation or rollback: